outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		    - avoid eating food high in AGEs which can harm heart/kidney health
 		    - PARP inhibitors (berberine, turmeric, honokiol, resveratrol and EGCG) may help recovery after heart attack
 		    	- 'Excessive PARP-1 activity may exacerbate the pathogenesis of stroke, myocardial infarction, neurodegeneration, and a number of other disease conditions due to excessive inflammation.
 Thus, reduction of inflammation by PARP-1 inhibition can mitigate these conditions' - https://en.wikipedia.org/wiki/PARP_inhibitor
-			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine, maca to increase the amount of human growth hormone to recover
+			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine (not for kidney/liver damage), maca to increase the amount of human growth hormone to recover
 			- kidney damage: fasting, omega 3s, b vitamins in smaller doses, corn silk, hibiscus, berries, digestive enzymes, prunella vulgaris
 				- take amino acids to replace some protein (glycine, L-aspartic acid, L-glutamic acid, L-glutamine, L-histidine and L-arginine), avoid lysine
 					- https://pubmed.ncbi.nlm.nih.gov/15787344/